 Kung Pao Shrimp

-A bowl of this kung pao shrimp is a delicious combination of spicy, savory, sour, and sweet!
-Tender and juicy shrimp, stir-fried with bell peppers and chilies, and tossed in a thick and flavorful kung pao sauce—ready to be devoured in just 20 minutes!
+This kung pao shrimp is everything you crave in one bowl—spicy, savory, sour, and sweet!
+With tender, juicy shrimp, crisp bell peppers, and a kick from the chilies, all tossed in a rich and flavorful kung pao sauce.
+Best part?
+It’s ready to devour in just 20 minutes!

 Prep Time: 15 minutes